-6. Pressure cook on a medium flame for 1 to 2 whistles.
+6. Pressure cook on a medium flame for 2 whistles.
 When the pressure goes off, open the lid.
 I usually cook it in a pot on a medium flame until done.
-After few readers commented that their dal didn’t get cooked well or took longer, i tried pressure cooking.
+After few readers commented the dal didn’t get cooked well or took longer, i tried pressure cooking.
 It did work well.
 Make sure the flame is medium and not high.
 If you are not on a low fat diet, add half a spoon of ghee towards the end.
 If making for baby, mash up well with a spoon before feeding.
 It can be pureed as well once it cools down.
-For babies older an year, try to just mash and feed.
+For babies older than an year, try to just mash and feed.

 I like to sprinkle little pepper powder and ghee.
 Serve oats khichdi warm.
 It can be served with pickle or papad.